webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

     end
 ```

-**Failure branches.** If any worker `joined` acknowledgement fails before the SFU commit, the hub rejects C's join and
-keeps the original V2 P2P pair unchanged.
+**Failure branches.** If any worker `joined` acknowledgement fails before the SFU commit, the hub rejects C's join and keeps the original V2 P2P pair unchanged.
 A V1 third join always returns `FULL`.
-After SFU commitment, worker loss (
-grace expiry, or re-registration with a changed `instance`) is a room failure: the hub pushes `room-failed` to every
-member and each browser rejoins through `POST /v2/join`; the hub does not silently send live browser WebRTC transports
-to another worker.
+After SFU commitment, a disconnected process may resume only by reconnecting with the same `instance_id` before grace expires.
+A restarted worker has a new ID and accepts only new assignments; when the old instance's grace expires, the hub sends `room-failed`, leaves the room in `Failed`, and does not silently move live browser WebRTC transports.